amwalding/wireshark_profiles/README.md

 ## How To Use Our Repository Profiles
 It is now super easy to add our profiles to your Wireshark system.

 1. Simply download the profile you want (they are all zipped).
-Just click on the latest release by Releases on the right of your screen.
-You will find all the ZIP files there.
 2. Then from your Wireshark GUI, right click on the lower right corner of the Wireshark GUI - in the Profile box.
 3. Then simply select: Import> from zip file, and pick the file from your downloads directory.
 Now you can select the newly imported profile!!